Can I claim my Breast Lift on Medicare?

 Generally, rebates are only available for reconstructive breast lift procedures or what is considered ‘essential’ surgery.
 Unfortunately, not all breast surgeries will fall under this category.
-A breast lift and breast reduction may be considered for some patients.
+Some patients may be eligible for a rebate on a breast lift and breast reduction.
 However, Breast Augmentation is rarely covered – maybe if a congenital defect like asymmetry or tuberous breasts.

 When it comes to cosmetic and plastic surgery, the Medicare rebate guidelines are very clear.